 When to Come?

-Guests visit Villa Kalisha all through the year.
-In Bali there is a wet season (November to March) and a dry season (April to October).
-The dry season clearly has less rain, but even in the wet season it seldom rains for more than a few hours in a day, and there are still many days it does not rain at all.
-On the plus side in the wet season the scenery is incredibly lush and green, and sitting cosily in a warm bath inside Villa Kalisha while watching the rain cascade down outside is an amazing experience.
+Guests visit Villa Talia Vashti all through the year.
+In Bali there is nominally a wet season (November to March) and a dry season (April to October).
+The dry season clearly has less rain, but while in the wet season there can be an occasional storm, East Bali (where Villa Talia Vashti is located) receives far less rain than central area around Ubud and normally the worst you will suffer is a short shower in the afternoon.
+On the plus side in the wet season the sea is warmer and the land is greener, and the diving is unaffected.

-Children are welcome at Villa Kalisha.
-We have all facilities needed for infants (such as high chairs and cots) and also provide a free babysitting service, although we do recommend a tip for the staff of IDR 50,000/hour for babysitting after 8pm.
-Staff can also upon request prepare half size kids meals.
-Please be aware however that the pool is deep (1.75m) and that there are no fences or other restrictions around the pool or the pond or the stairs, so small children do need to be watched carefully.
+Children are welcome at Villa Talia Vashti.
+We have all facilities needed for infants (such as high chairs and cots) and also provide a free babysitting service and kids meals.
+Please be aware however that the pool is deep (1.75m) and that there are no fences or other restrictions around the pool or the pond, so small children do need to be watched carefully.

-The staff of Villa Kalisha are however well used to handling children and are available throughout the day to provide whatever assistance your require.
+The staff of Villa Talia Vashti are however well used to handling children and are available throughout the day to provide whatever assistance your require.

 Under normal circumstances security is not a concern in Bali.
-The Balinese people are honest and peaceable.
-Crime is minimal and the overwhelming majority of tourists that visit Bali have a wonderful time and never have any security concerns at all.
+The Balinese people are Hindu, and are honest and peaceable.
+Crime is relatively minor even in tourist hot spots such as Kuta and the overwhelming majority of tourists that visit Bali have a wonderful time and never have any security concerns at all.

-Villa Kalisha is relatively far from the main tourist centres in Bali and is sited in a quiet location.
-We do have staff at the villa 24 hours/day, but this is more to assist you if you have any problems rather than to counter any external threat.
+We do however still have security 24 hours/day, but this is more to assist you if you have any problems rather than to counter any external threat.